 The main thing to know what your comfort level is and what your fitness level is.
 If you are a framing carpenter and think a 10-mile run is trivial, you almost certainly have the fitness, grip strength and comfort with heights to be just fine on the Cables.
 If you get woozy looking off a bridge and you consider five flat miles a long walk, your probably going to have a miserable time on Half Dome and would be better off doing something else.
 But if you do, you might be safer with some safety equipment.
 Do you get seizures when you’re tired or stressed out?
 Then some safety gear seems mandatory.

 Yeah, that changes things.
 There are just too many considerations for anyone to tell you what you should or should not do.

 What do most people do?

-- At the end of the day, only a small percentage of Half Dome hikers have ever used and safety gear.
+- At the end of the day, only a small percentage of Half Dome hikers have ever used any safety gear other than the cables themselves.
 The vast majority of them have gotten up and down just fine.

-- Every time I have been up there, I have seen at least one person frozen with fear, who probably would have had a much less stressful day with a little safety gear.
+- Every time I have been up there “in season,” I have seen at least one person frozen with fear, who probably would have had a much less stressful day with a little safety gear.

 - People do die on Half Dome.
 Many of these deaths are either directly or indirectly related to weather.
 In other words, in those cases they didn’t die because they lacked safety gear, but because they forged on even as storm clouds built.
 But for those who slipped on wet rock, safety gear and the knowledge required to use it correctly would likely have saved their lives.